 This diagram maps the topic areas and themes of my academic-oriented publications, my grant applications and student research projects I have supervised.
-For a glimpse of my current research focus area, see this drawing instead.

 Match the numbers on the diagram to the lists of publications and projects below to get a chronological perspective on my intellectual development from activist and biologist to interdisciplinary science communication researcher.
 The items are numbered chronologically, with the lowest number corresponding to the earliest item and the highest number to the most recent item, though all of the grant applications and student research projects are from 2009 or later.

 Peer-reviewed journal and conference papers, books and chapters.

 A32. de Kauwe V. & Orthia L.A.
 (2018) Knowledge, power and the ethics illusion: Explaining diverse viewer interpretations of the politics in classic era Doctor Who.
 Special issue ‘Politics & Law of Doctor Who’, Journal of Popular Television 6(2): 151-165.

 A31.
 McKinnon M. & Orthia L.A.
 (2017) Vaccination communication strategies: What have we learned, and lost, in 200 years?
 Special issue ‘History of science communication’, Journal of Science Communication 16(03): A08.